cartmanbrahh/market-share/README.md

 The cand.RData was generated using the script FP_Code.R and is commented so that the user can run it to verify our results.

-Then the user must go to the file shinyapps_1.io.R to run the app.
-The server.R and ui.R related files are in deployment_1.